Kenosha County Division of Health

 The Kenosha County Division of Health is the local agency tasked with monitoring and improving the health and wellbeing of the citizens of Kenosha County, Wisconsin.
 Their mission statement is "to assure the delivery of health services necessary to prevent disease, maintain and promote health, and to protect and preserve a healthy environment for all citizens of Kenosha County regardless of ethnic origin, cultural and economic resources."

 Departments

 Nursing

 The nursing unit provides many clinical services to the residents of Kenosha County.

 In addition to these clinical services, the Nursing unit also contracts with Kenosha Unified School District and other Kenosha County schools to provide nurses for 44 schools.
-It also manages the Kenosha County Women's, Infants, and Children (WIC) program, which promotes the health of at-risk pregnant, breastfeeding, and postpartum women, infants, and children.
+It also manages the Kenosha County Women, Infants and Children (WIC) program, which promotes the health of at-risk pregnant, breastfeeding, and postpartum women, infants, and children.

 Environmental Health

 The Environmental Health Services unit is responsible for providing information, education, and regulation in the areas of food, water, waste, recreation, lodging, consumer protection, and environmental and human health hazards.
 Much of the unit is devoted to consumer protection by inspecting, licensing, and regulating restaurants, retail food establishments, mobile home parks, campgrounds, special events, public swimming pools, hotels, motels, tourist rooming houses, tattoo/body piercing establishments, bed and breakfast establishments, and school food service.

 This unit is part of the Kenosha/Racine Lead-Free Communities Partnership, which uses funding from the United States Department of Housing and Urban Development to test homes for lead and repair the most hazardous areas.
 This program was recently renewed for another three-year contract, which will fund it through 2012.

 Another program through the Environmental Health Services unit is their Healthy Homes Initiative, which targets children with asthma and allergies and home safety for individuals 65 years or older.